 How can we move on in Life when we are constantly seeking the approval of others?
 It just doesn’t make sense; deep down in my heart, I knew I had to be on this hill alone; I knew I had to figure things out; I already had the answers to my questions and needed to start work.

 In my online diary, I will share everything I love, the process behind my work, personal stories, how-to’s, encouragements, art, and photography.
 I hope you find inspiration here and know that you are not alone.
 “We all know how lonely the creative life can be.”

 Anyway!
 Back to our main topic!
 Haha!
 I could improve at blogging!
 Here are the steps I made to find my direction.

 How to find your direction

 Take a break and explore other things.

-The word “love” comes in different forms; it could be family, nature, or smaller things like a cup of coffee or a walk down the road.
+The word “love” comes in different forms: family, nature, or minor things like a coffee or a walk down the road.
 Whatever makes your heart swell and relax, that is love.
 For positivity, you have to start with yourself, and a positive mind will hopefully attract more of it to yourself.
-Also, stay clear of people who don’t make you feel like your best self or send doubts down your spine.
+Also, avoid people who don’t make you feel like your best self or send doubts down your spine.

 Overthinking is the killer of joy and creativity.
 What is that one thing you want to do?
-Just do it!
+Could you do it?
 And if you find you don’t love it as much, toss it and try again, and when you do try, you’ll realise you are better at this because it is your second time now!

 Listen to your inner voice.

-There’s always that voice whispering good ideas, telling us to get up and go!
+That voice always whispers good ideas, telling us to get up and go!
 And then there’s that loud one telling us we are unworthy, not good enough, not talented enough!
 You must shut out those loud voices and even the physical external agents and listen to that inner voice.
 It is so peaceful.
 Listen to it.